droglenc/NCMTH107/resources/Syllabus-Current.md

 ### Quizzes
 Four mid-term quizzes will give you an opportunity to demonstrate what you have learned about the most recent material.
 With this number of quizzes, the material on each quiz will be focused on fewer modules and, thus, more manageable to prepare for.
 Additionally, a final exam will give you an opportunity to show that you have a synthetic understanding of all material from throughout the course.
 The final exam will be focused on the larger concepts, applications, and interpretations, and less on specific details, from throughout the semester.
 I will provide you with an explicit study guide approximately one week before each quiz and the final exam.

 Dates for quizzes and the final exam are shown on the [Dates page](Dates-Current.html){:target="_blank"}.
-Make-up quizzes will be provided only if you have a fixed commitment of sufficient importance that was set before the beginning of the semester or a verifiable medical condition.
+Make-up quizzes will be provided only if you have a fixed commitment of sufficient importance that was set before the beginning of the semester, or a verifiable medical condition.
 Please see me immediately if you miss a quiz without my prior approval, but note that you may not be allowed to make up that quiz. **The final exam will NOT be given early.**

 Note that your highest quiz score will count for more and your lowest quiz score will count for less in the calculation of your final grade (see [grade weights](#overall-grade) below).